Loading...

 Incorporate Healthy Fats

-Add a small portion of healthy fats, such as a few almonds or walnuts, to your breakfast.
-These can help slow down the absorption of sugar.
+Add a small amount of healthy fats, such as a teaspoon of coconut oil or a splash of cream, to your coffee to help slow the absorption of sugar.

 Stay Hydrated